Fair Value Measurement

 |Fair Value Disclosures [Abstract]|

 The Company's financial instruments consist primarily of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued liabilities.
-The Company has determined the carrying values of these financial instruments approximate their fair value because of the relatively short period to maturity of the instruments.
+The carrying value of accounts receivable, accounts payable and accrued liabilities approximate their fair values because of their short-term nature.
 Estimated fair values of available-for-sale debt securities are generally based on prices obtained from commercial pricing services.

 In connection with measuring the fair value of its assets and liabilities, the Company seeks to maximize the use of observable inputs (market data obtained from sources independent from the Company) and to minimize the use of unobservable inputs (the Company’s assumptions about how market participants would price assets and liabilities).
 As a basis for considering such assumptions, a three-tier fair value hierarchy has been established, which prioritizes the inputs used in measuring fair value as follows: